-On December 28, 2018, Panacorp Casa de Valores, S. A. rejected an operation carried out by one of its custodians because it was not authorized by the Casa de Valores; however, it was executed on the reported value date.
-This action by the custodian resulted in the Casa de Valores, in order to protect the interests of its clients, exercising legal actions against the custodian for breach of the contract signed between the parties.
+On December 28, 2018, Panacorp Casa de Valores, S. A. rejects an operation carried out by one of its custodians because it was not authorized by the Company; however, it was executed on the reported value date.
+This action by the custodian resulted in the Brokerage House, to protect the interests of its clients, exercising legal actions against the custodian for the breach of the contract signed between the parties.
 In March 2021, the hearing to present the final reports of the trial was held.
-The cause is in the legal periods to dictate sentence.
+The Bermuda Supreme Court of Justice issued a ruling in favor of Panacorp Casa de Valores, S. A. for breach of contract.
+Since it was determined that the defendant (Castle Harbour Securities Ltd), does not maintain any type of presence and assets in Bermuda to be executed due to the judgment, the Board of Directors decided not to initiate the execution procedure due to the legal costs associated with the same.

-26. COVID-19 Impact
+30. COVID-19 impact